teemsly/teemsly-authorization/README.md

 In this protected router use `react-router-dom` as router. for example let's see the example below.

 ```
-import { PrivateRouteReact, PrivateRouteReactContext } from "teemsly-authorization"
+import { PrivateRouteReact, PrivateRouteReactContext } from "teemsly-auth"

 const Home = () => {
   return (